 Metis is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Metis as potentially hazardous because its orbit does not bring it close to Earth.

-Metis orbits the sun every 1,346 days (3.68 years), coming as close as 2.09 AU and reaching as far as 2.68 AU from the sun.
-Metis is about 190.0 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. state of Maryland.
+Metis orbits the sun every 1,350 days (3.70 years), coming as close as 2.09 AU and reaching as far as 2.68 AU from the sun.
+Metis is about 190.0 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. state of Maryland.

 The rotation of Metis has been observed.
 It completes a rotation on its axis every 5.08 days.

 Metis's orbit is 1.11 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Metis's orbit is determined by observations dating back to July 31, 1849.
 It was last officially observed on Jan.
 27, 2020.
 The IAU Minor Planet Center records 2,711 observations used to determine its orbit.

 Scientists have been able to determine this object's shape.

 The position of Metis is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.